dhshin/sample/README.md

 sample
 ======
 This is v0nSch3lling "git" message.
-This is 2nd "git" message
+This is 2nd "git" message.
+This is issue2 branch modification.